igor-moonlite/moonlite/README.md

 apt install moonlite
 ```

+The package and repository are built with [this tool here](https://github.com/igor-moonlite/apt-build).

 ## TODO
 * improve widgets structure, with some added on login screen
 * improve Russian translations and push them to upstream